martiadrogue/atom-config/README.md

 scrollPastEnd it's activated to avoid looking at the bottom of the screen when you’re editing the last few lines of a file.

-showInvisibles it's activated to help to differenciate between spaces, tabs and line feeds.
+showInvisibles it's activated to help to differentiate between spaces, tabs and line feeds.

 ## General Packages